Delay-Xili/F-Clip/README.md

 ### Quantitative Measures

 The following table reports the performance metrics of several wireframes and line detectors on the ShanghaiTech dataset.
+A detail leader board of the ShanghaiTech and YorkUrban datasets can be found [here](https://github.com/Delay-Xili/Wireframe).

 <p align="center">
 <img src="fig/table.png"  width="800">